salmedina/soundnet_pytorch/README.md

 ![banner](images/soundnet.png)

-SoundNet was intialliy implemented in torch, popularized through TF.
+[SoundNet](http://soundnet.csail.mit.edu/) is a CNN designed trained in an unsupervised manner for audio feature represenations.
+It was intialliy implemented in torch, popularized through TF.
 This is an attempt to make a solid usable repo with a PyTorch port from other repos.

 The model is defined in `soundnet.py`.
 As we can see the current version only returns `conv7`, `y_obj`, and `y_scns` features from the model.
 These can be modified to extract any feature from the CNN in the `forward` function.